Illustration of a man doing a barbell bench press

 How Much Should You Be Able to Bench Press?

 How much should you be able to bench press?
 That depends on how big your muscles are, how good at the lift you are, and how good your genetics are.
-We can’t do anything to change our genetics, so increasing our strength comes down to getting better at the lift and gaining muscle size.
+We can’t do anything to change our genetics, so increasing our strength comes down to getting better at the bench press and gaining muscle size.

-The average man is 5’8 and 197 pounds (CDC), and when he first attempts the bench press, he can lift around 135 pounds (ExRx).
-Keep in mind that the heavier you are, the more muscle you’ll tend to have, and the shorter you are, the better your leverage will be.
-So if you’re shorter or heavier, expect to be able to lift more weight.
-And if you’re taller or lighter, expect to have smaller numbers until you bulk up.
+The average man is 5’9 and 197 pounds (CDC), and when he first attempts the bench press, he can lift around 135 pounds (ExRx).
+However, keep in mind that the heavier you are, the more muscle you’ll tend to have, and the shorter you are, the better your leverage will be.

 Before and after progress photos of Shane Duquette from doing a 3-day full-body workout routine.